BahgatMashaly/ng-window/README.md

 ng-window allow developer to open and full control multiple windows in single page applications in simple way, No Jquery, No Bootstrap.

-Avilable Configration
+Available Configuration

-- Maxmize window
+- Maximize window
 - Minimize window
 - Custom size,
-- Custom posation
+- Custom position
-- the window is dragable
+- The window is draggable
 - Block parent window or not
 - Center the window or not
-- Pass values to chield window
+- Pass values to child window
-- Pass values from chield window to parent window
+- Pass values from child window to parent window
-- Listening to closing chield window in parent window
+- Listening to closing child window in parent window
 - Listen to resize event with your custom listener
 - Open with maximum size or not
 - Enable and disable window resizing